gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

         - Aside: [download.pytorch.org/whl/](//download.pytorch.org/whl/) is an interesting place.
 Very educational, especially the [torch/](//download.pytorch.org/whl/torch/) subdirectory.
 - Install additional fairseq dependencies
     - `pip install bitarray hydra-core omegaconf sacrebleu scikit-learn sentencepiece tqdm`
-    - `pip install flask tensorboardX regex requests` #These are optional.
-Optional means they will very likely be needed later, but not yet.
+    - `pip install tensorboardX regex requests` #These are optional.
+Optional means they will very likely be needed very soon, but not yet.

-### Install fairseq
+### Build fairseq from source:

 - Now that the dependencies are installed, fairseq can finally be installed.
-    - Download the release.zip from the [releases page](//github.com/facebookresearch/fairseq/releases).
     - Download the main.zip from the central project page.
         - Click on the green `<> Code` button at the top -> Download Zip
     - Alternatively: `git clone https://github.com/facebookresearch/fairseq`
+    - For a slightly older version, download a release.zip from the [releases page](//github.com/facebookresearch/fairseq/releases).
-- If needed, extract the contents.
+- Extract the contents.
 - Start a command prompt.
 - Enter the following:
 ```
-cd fairseq     #Change this to the location of the fairseq project directory.
+pushd fairseq     #Change this to the location of the fairseq project directory.
 pip install --editable ./
 python setup.py build_ext --inplace
 ```
+- Check the above build process for errors and troubleshoot appropriately.

+### Add the fairseq directory to path.

+- Now that it has been built, Python needs to be made aware of it in order for Python programs to `import fairseq`.
+- This can be done by adding the main fairseq directory to the environmental variable PYTHONPATH.
+    - Windows: System->Advanced system settings->Advanced->Environmental Variables...-> User variables for [account]
+        - New -> Variable name: `PYTHONPATH` and Variable value: `C:\my\path\to\fairseq` -> OK -> OK
+        - Edit...-> Append `;C:\my\path\to\fairseq` including the first `;` -> OK -> OK
+    - Linux: `export PYTHONPATH="${PYTHONPATH}:/my/path/to/fairseq"`
+    - Adjust the path to the fairseq directory as appropriate.

-### Download models
+## Download Models

 - Now that `fairseq` has been installed, it is time to download a model for a language pair and the related vocabulary list.
 Examples:
     - One of the [JParaCrawl models](http://www.kecl.ntt.co.jp/icl/lirg/jparacrawl) for a Japanese-English language pair. .